GreptimeTeam/dashboard/src/views/dashboard/playground/docs/getting-started.md

 ## Add Some Data

-Using the `INSERT` statement is an easy way to add data to your table.
-Through the statement below, we have inserted three rows into the `system_metrics` table.
+Using the `INSERT` statement to easily add data to the table.
+Below example inserts three rows into the `system_metrics` table.